webdevotion/grunt-respimg/README.md

 });
 ```

+### Options you should care about

+The only option you should really care about setting is `widths`:

+#### options.widths

+Type: `int[]`
+Default value: `[ 320, 640, 1280 ]`

+The widths that images should be resized to.

-### Options
+### Options you probably don’t need to care about

-You should probably use the default options.
-They are designed to produce images that are generally visually indistinguishable from Photoshop’s `Save for web…`, but at a smaller file size.
+For the most part, you should probably use the default options.
+They are designed to produce images that are generally visually indistinguishable from Photoshop’s *Save for web…*, but at a smaller file size.

 #### options.alpha